-The 8 Coyote Howls & Calling Strategies You Need to Know
+How to Call Coyotes: The Howls & Calling Strategies You Need to Know

 Thanks to the prevalence of electronic calling devices, anyone can become a decent coyote caller with the press of a few buttons.
-But if you really want to step up your game, you need to first understand what makes these dogs tick.
+But if you really want to step up your game, you need to first understand what makes coyotes tick.
+Coyote behavior changes throughout the winter and through their breeding period.
+Understanding exactly what the different sounds mean to the coyotes you’re calling will make you more effective.

 Coyotes are nature’s great omnivores.
 Studies of stomach contents have found that coyotes will swallow almost anything that they can get in their mouths, including rocks, plastic packaging, harness buckles, and even the occasional rabbit.
 Knowing this, it doesn’t matter much which sort of prey distress call you use–most modern electronic callers offer everything from a whitetail fawn to a house cat–as long as you set up within a coyote’s earshot.